 \begin{enumerate}

 \item[(i)] The stationary Poisson process; see \cite{LastPenrose17}.

-\item[(ii)] A specific Poisson cluster process (see also Example \ref{expoissoncluster}), which is characterized by the following properties.
-We start from a realization of a homogeneous Poisson point process, and each of the points defines the center of a cluster.
-The clusters, which are independent and identically distributed, are centered at these ``parent points'', and they are made up of a Poisson number of points (``children'') that follow a centered normal distribution in $\R^d$ with unit covariance matrix (and wrapped up on the torus).
-The final point process, which includes only the children and not the parents, is also known as the (modified) {\em Thomas process}.
-Here, we set the mean number of points per cluster to~10.
+\item[(ii)] A Poisson cluster process, as described in Example~\ref{expoissoncluster}.
+This process is characterized by the following properties.
+Starting from a realization of a homogeneous Poisson point process, each point serves as the center of a cluster.
+The clusters are independent and identically distributed, centered at these ``parent points'', and consist of a Poisson-distributed number of ``children'' points.
+Each child is drawn from a centered normal distribution in $\R^d$ with identity covariance matrix (wrapped up on the torus).
+The resulting point process, which includes only the children and not the parents, is known as the (modified) {\em Thomas process}.
+In our simulations, the mean number of points per cluster is set to~10.

-\item[(iii)] A {\em random adsorption process} (RSA) process close to saturation; see~\cite{zhang_precise_2013}.
-Realizations of this process are obtained by placing spheres randomly and sequentially into space subject to a nonoverlap constraint.
-We use the simulation procedure from \cite{zhang_precise_2013} but condition the simulation on a fixed number of points per sample and hence on a fixed volume fraction of the non-overlapping spheres.
-These volume fractions are 74.7\% if $d=1$, 54.7\% if $d=2$ and 38.4\% for the case $d=3$.
-Of course, the spheres are intervals if $d=1$ and disks if $d=2$.
+\item[(iii)] A {\em random adsorption process} (RSA) close to saturation; see~\cite{zhang_precise_2013}.
+Realizations are generated by sequentially placing spheres (or intervals/disks in lower dimensions) randomly into space under a non-overlap constraint.
+We use the simulation procedure described in \cite{zhang_precise_2013}, conditioning on a fixed number of points per sample, which determines the volume fraction of the non-overlapping spheres.
+The volume fractions used are 74.7\% for $d=1$, 54.7\% for $d=2$, and 38.4\% for $d=3$.

-\item[(iv)] The uniformly randomized (stationarized) lattice (URL), see~\cite{klatt_cloaking_2020}.
-The points of a stationarized lattice are shifted independently of each other within each unit cell of the corresponding lattice point.
+\item[(iv)] The uniformly randomized lattice (URL), see~\cite{klatt_cloaking_2020}.
+In this model, each point of a stationarized lattice is independently shifted within its corresponding unit cell, producing a stationary point process.

-\item[(v)] Matching of the lattice $\Z^d$ with a Poisson process of intensity $\alpha>1$ \cite{KLY20}.
+\item[(v)] Matching of the lattice $\Z^d$ with a Poisson process of intensity $\rho>1$ \cite{KLY20}.
 The matched Poisson points form a hyperuniform point process.
-Here we choose $\alpha=3.0$.
+In our simulation, we choose $\rho=3.0$.

 \end{enumerate}